Skip to main content

 caution

-The version field is either a fully-qualified semantic version (1.2.3), an alias ("latest", "stable"), or canary ("canary").
+The version field is either a fully-qualified version (1.2.3), an alias ("latest", "stable"), or canary ("canary").
 Be sure to account for all these variations when implementing plugin functions!

 Tool configuration